GiorgiaT91/Maven-Market_PowerBI-Analysis/README.md

    - Connected data tables indirectly through shared lookup tables to avoid direct connections that could complicate the model.

 3. **Data Privacy and Clarity**:
-   - Hid foreign key fields in the report view to prevent confusion and maintain a clean visual space.
+   - Hide foreign key fields in the report view to prevent confusion and maintain a clean visual space.

 4. **Data Formatting and Categorization**:
    - Updated date fields across all tables to "M/d/yyyy" format to ensure consistency.